In 2023, LinkedIn has 200 million users in the United States alone.

 Strong portfolio content that demonstrates what you can do for your clients

 Don't forget to update your profile when you complete projects, learn new skills, and gain qualifications.
 This goes for your personal profile, but also your business page.

 4. Leverage In-Person Connections

 Warm leads are easier to work with than cold leads.
-When you meet new people in your field -- for instance, at a conference or work event -- send them a connection request.
-Include a friendly, personalized note about how you met.
+When you meet new people in your field—for instance, at a conference, work event, or even on Zoom—send them a connection request with a friendly, personalized note about how you met.

 Even when you meet people who aren't potential clients, it's a good practice to proactively build your network this way.